 Please remember that all production jobs that are run on HPCVL servers and clusters must be submitted via Grid Engine.
-Test and workup jobs may still be run outside of Grid Engine on sflogin0 or sw0010.
+Test and workup jobs may still be run outside of Grid Engine on sflogin0 or swlogin1.

 Adherence to this policy helps ensure system stablility and efficiency.

 We have set a maximum runtime for test jobs that are executed on the workup nodes of 3 hours.
 This limit does not mean that production jobs of lesser runtime will be tolerated.
 Multiple simultaneous job runs or runs with a large number of processes are not admissable.
 The number of processors employed should be as low as possible.

 nice -n 19 program_name

 The effect of this is that the test job will run with a low priority **if** competing applications are running with a higher priority.
 If there is no competition, "nice" has no effect.
 For more information, please check out the man pages: "man nice".
 Please note that the use of "nice" is **mandatory**, and that long-running test jobs with standard priority will be terminated without notice.